Feature-Space Smoothing: Certified Robustness of Deep Representations: Experiments Results on Empirical Protection for MLLMs

-\textbf{Image captioning.} \tableautorefname~\ref{tab:results image caption} reports the image captioning results of MLLMs under different attacks and defenses.
-The adversaries aim to manipulate the MLLMs into producing the caption corresponding to a maliciously chosen target image.
+\textbf{Image captioning.} Table~\ref{tab:results image caption} reports the image captioning performance of different MLLMs under clean inputs, Gaussian-corrupted inputs, and adversarial attacks.
+The adversaries aim to manipulate the model into generating captions semantically aligned with a maliciously selected target image.
+We report both caption accuracy and GPTScore-based textual similarity, where higher ACC and lower ASR indicate stronger robustness.
 The results show that converting MLLMs into smoothed variants via the proposed FS smoothing yields \textbf{consistently strong robustness} across diverse attacks, whereas empirical defenses degrade substantially under stronger adversaries.
 When attacks escalate from M-Attack to FOA, the accuracy of \textbf{LLaVA with FARE drops from 44\% to 19\%, and that of TeCoA from 51\% to 21\%}.
 In contrast, FS achieves \textbf{significant robustness gains}, increasing LLaVA accuracy from \textbf{1\% to 65\%} and reducing the ASR from \textbf{94\% to 6\%} under the strongest FOA attack.
 Moreover, FS exhibits strong cross-model generalization, consistently improving the robustness of FARE and TeCoA without additional fine-tuning.
+The improvements are especially pronounced under stronger attacks, suggesting that feature-space smoothing provides a more reliable defense than relying solely on empirically robust vision encoders.

-\textbf{Image classification.} \tableautorefname~\ref{tab:results image classification} presents the classification results, indicating that FS delivers consistent and substantial robustness improvements across all settings.
+\textbf{Image classification.} Table~\ref{tab:results_cls_vqa} presents the classification results, indicating that FS delivers consistent and substantial robustness improvements across all settings.
 The adversarial objective is to mislead the model into classifying an adversarial image into a maliciously targeted class. integrating FS into the vanilla model increases \textbf{LLaVA accuracy from 3.8\% to 87.2\%} and reduces the ASR from \textbf{81\% to 0.2\%} under the strongest FOA attack.
 Similar robustness gains are observed when FS is applied to FARE and TecoA.
+Notably, existing MLLMs remain vulnerable to even benign Gaussian perturbations, leading to a clear degradation in clean-image classification accuracy.
+Specifically, Gaussian noise reduces the accuracy of the vanilla, FARE, and TeCoA encoders from 92.4\%, 93.4\%, and 88.2\% to 80.4\%, 72.8\%, and 59.2\%, respectively.
+By incorporating FS, the models not only achieve stronger adversarial robustness, but also recover much of the performance loss under Gaussian corruption.